 Initially the Roman wall had terminated – or more correctly commenced – at Newcastle’s fort of Pons Aellius when the wall was completed in 122AD.
 Around 127 AD Hadrian’s Wall was extended by three and a half miles to Wallsend ensuring the protection of the Roman bridge across the Tyne at Newcastle.

 The geographical origin of the men who were originally garrisoned at Wallsend is unknown but in the second century AD it was manned by Roman soldiers who were members of the Nervii tribe of people.
 Roman soldiers were recruited from throughout the continent and the Nervii were a Belgic Celtic tribal people (from the area of modern Belgium) who had Germanic roots.

-Later, in the 3rd century, the fort was manned by soldiers from another Belgic tribe called the Lingones and soldiers from this tribe were still listed as occupants in the 5th century.
+Later, in the 3rd century, the fort was manned by soldiers from another Belgic tribe called the Lingones and soldiers from this tribe were still listed as occupants in the fifth century.
 The fort, like the others along the Wall and across Roman Britain was abandoned around 400AD as the power of the Roman Empire began to collapse.

 A Roman civilian settlement or ‘vicus’ – which would have been occupied by traders and soldiers’ families developed in the angle of land between the fort and the wall during the Roman occupation.
 Nearby, a bath house was also located in the region of the former Ship in the Hole pub.
 When the pub was demolished in 2013 the bathhouse was excavated.